adamcubel/pulumi-python-template/README.md

 - key_vault
   - (required) The configuration object that specifies information about the Azure Key Vault used with pulumi
+  - name
+    - (required) The name of the Azure Key Vault to use for deployment.
+This is also used to create/manage an encrpytion key that is used for managing secrets in Pulumi
   - resource_group
     - (optional) The name of the resource group that the Azure Key Vault resides in